Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

 \paragraph{}

-Even though Eq.~\eqref{eq:aft_crit5} is a necessary consequence of Eq.~\eqref{eq:aft_crit4} if one accepts the heuristic argument given above, Eq.~\eqref{eq:aft_crit4} is not a necessary consequence of Eq.~\eqref{eq:aft_crit4_0}.
-In fact, the relation $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ does not necessarily require that the expectation value receives contributions only from a region of configuration space of vanishing measure $O(m^{k_0})$ [according to $D\!A\,\mathcal{P}(m,A)$] in the chiral limit, as assumed above, not even for positive observables; but could instead be due to $\mathcal{P}(m,A)$ being supported where $\Oc(A)^{l_0}=O(m^{k_0})$.
-This is the case, for example, for self-averaging observables, that in the thermodynamic limit equal their expectation value on the support of $\mathcal{P}(m,A)$.
-Under this assumption one would then rather expect $\la \Oc(A)^{l}\ra = O(m^{(k_0/l_0)l})$ if $\la\Oc(A)^{l_0}\ra=O(m^{k_0})$.
+Even though Eq.~\eqref{eq:aft_crit5} is a necessary consequence of Eq.~\eqref{eq:aft_crit4} if one accepts the assumptions and the heuristic argument given above, Eq.~\eqref{eq:aft_crit4} with $P(m,A)$ having the required properties is not a necessary consequence of Eq.~\eqref{eq:aft_crit4_0}.
+In fact, the relation $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ does not necessarily require that the expectation value receives contributions only from a region of configuration space of vanishing measure $O(m^{k_0})$ [according to $D\!A\,\mathcal{P}(m,A)$] in the chiral limit, as assumed above, not even for positive observables; but it could alternatively be due to $\mathcal{P}(m,A)$ being supported where $\Oc(A)^{l_0}$ is of magnitude comparable with $m^{k_0}$, so that $\chi_{S_m(\mathcal{P})}(A)\Oc(A)^{l_0}=O(m^{k_0})$.
+This applies, e.g., to self-averaging observables, that in the thermodynamic limit equal their expectation value on the support of $\mathcal{P}(m,A)$.
+Under this alternative assumption, $P_{\Oc}(m,A)$ given above Eq.~\eqref{eq:meas_shr} is not well defined in the chiral limit, so Eq.~\eqref{eq:aft_crit5} is not guaranteed to hold; in fact, one finds instead that $\la \Oc(A)^{l}\ra = O(m^{(k_0/l_0)l})$ if $\la\Oc(A)^{l_0}\ra=O(m^{k_0})$.

-Notice that positivity of $\Oc(A)$ plays no role in the argument leading to Eq.~\eqref{eq:meas_shr}, and also does not force one to make the relevant assumption used there, namely that a vanishing expectation value of $\Oc(A)^{l_0}$ for some $l_0$ in the chiral limit requires it receiving contributions only from a region of configuration space of vanishingly small size [according to $D\!A\,\mathcal{P}(m,A)$].
-The possibility just discussed is equally valid for a positive observable.
+It is worth stressing that positivity of $\Oc(A)$ plays no role in the argument leading to Eq.~\eqref{eq:meas_shr}, and also does not force one to make the relevant assumption used there concerning the support of the observable.
+The alternative possibility just discussed is equally valid for a positive observable.

 \paragraph{}

 The discussion above can be made rigorous in the language of density-of-states functions, rewriting the expectation values $\la \Oc(A)^l\ra$ as